SirGarhi/garhis-grotto-foundry/docs/character_paths/Nocturne.md

 ## Tier 4
 ### Shadowfell Staccato, Crescendo (Shadowfell Staccato, Accelerando)
 The final, resonating note of the Shadowfell Staccato haunts the battlefield, its effects becoming more potent.
-* The damage dealt when the mark is conumed increases to 3d8.
+* The damage dealt when the mark is consumed increases to 3d8.
 * You can now use this feature ten times per short or long rest.
 ### Mother's Embrace (Meara's Foresight)
 At times of great emotional or mental strain, Meara's spirit offers comfort and support.